schottsfired/cjt-demo-environment/README.md

 ## Upgrading
 To upgrade to a newer version, first stop CJT with control+C or ``docker-compose down``, then stop Agents with ``make stop``, then run ``make upgrade``.

+## CI/CD Demo
+Try running http://github.com/schottsfired/sample-rest-server on me!
+You will need to add credentials, update the ``Jenkinsfile`` environment variables, and be sure to ``make agent`` and ``make sonar`` before giving it a spin.